Living with testicular cancer

 Treatment for testicular cancer can affect your sex life.
-This is usually just for a short time.
+This is usually while you are having treatment and can be for some time afterwards.

 Most people are able to have a normal sex life after having testicular cancer.
-You will need time to get over surgery, or any other treatment.
+But you will need time to recover from surgery or any other treatment.

 Most men with testicular cancer have surgery to remove the affected testicle.
 Having one testicle removed shouldn't affect your long term:

-The remaining testicle usually makes more testosterone (the male sex hormone) and sperm.
+The remaining testicle usually makes more and sperm.
 This makes up for the removed testicle.
-But for some men their remaining testicle might not work so well.
+But for some, the remaining testicle might not work so well.
 This could reduce your fertility.
-Your doctor will offer you sperm banking before surgery.
+Your doctor will arrange for you before you start surgery.

-You might also feel less like having sex, at least for a while, after your surgery.
+You might also not feel like having sex for a while after your surgery.

 It isn't common to have testicular cancer in both testicles.
 If you do have cancer in both testicles you need surgery to remove them both.

-The testicles produce the hormone testosterone.
-After removal of both testicles, the level of testosterone in the blood falls quickly.
-This will affect your sex life and your ability to have children (fertility).
+As the testicles produce the hormone testosterone, after removing both testicles, the levels of testosterone in the blood fall quickly.
+This will affect your sex life and your fertility.

 To maintain your sex drive and be able to get an erection you would need testosterone replacement therapy.